 For Patients and Families

-Bringing medical expertise and healthcare technology into the home keeps people out of hospitals, emergency rooms, ICUs and nursing homes.
+Bringing medical expertise and healthcare technology into the home keeps people out of hospitals, emergency rooms, ICUs, and nursing homes.
 It offers convenience and comfort.
 It connects patients and families to needed services and supports in the community – and to each other.

 For Family Caregivers

-For Doctors, Nurse Practitioners and other Clinicians
+For Doctors, Nurse Practitioners, other Clinicians, and Practice Staff

 The home setting allows for deeper, more meaningful relationships with patients, family members and caregivers.
 Care is less rushed, leading to a greater opportunity for connection, and more rewarding overall, reminding them of why they went into medicine in the first place.